๐Ÿ”’Cybersecurity and Cryptography

 Transport and Application Layer Security

-These protocols secure data at the higher layers of the network stack, protecting communication between applications and ensuring end-to-end encryption for user-facing services.
+These protocols secure data at the higher layers of the network stack, protecting communication between applications and providing end-to-end encryption for user-facing services.
 They rely on the underlying network infrastructure being functional, then add security on top.

 SSL/TLS (Secure Sockets Layer/Transport Layer Security)